 Textbooks and library books may be provided by the school.
-Students are responsible for all books that are issued to them.
-These books must be returned in good condition by the end of the school year.
+Students are responsible for all books and computers that are issued to them.
+These items must be returned in good condition by the end of the school year.
 There will be a charge for any lost or damaged textbooks or library books.